Aircoookie/WLED/usermods/GeoGab-Relays/readme.md

             To do this, perform the following steps.

     2.1.
 Install the Software: https://nodejs.org/en/download/ (only once)

     2.2.
+Open Command Prompt and change in Directore "wled00"

+    2.2.
 Run in Command Line: npm install (only once)